Canada

 I took these pictures in February 2015.
 Very cold weather for two months almost froze the falls.
 This year it's been an unusually mild winter in Eastern Canada, so the falls are at their full power.

-Niagara Falls is the most powerful falls in the world with up to 6,400 cubic meters of water falling per second.
+Niagara Falls is the most powerful fall in the world with up to 6,400 cubic meters of water falling per second.
 Niagara Falls consists of three different falls with Horseshoe Falls being the biggest and the most beautiful.
 The other two are American and Bridal Veil Falls.

 Giant bright blue icicles make the falls even more spectacular.